krockamichael/bachelor_thesis/README.md

 - `master.py` is the script for training a complete clustering model along with the autoencoder from scratch.
     - can be configured to load a pretrained master autoencoder, set `train_autoencoder` to `False`.
     - change the directory number where you wish to save a new test.
-        - not chaning directory number will overwrite old data in said directory.
+        - not changing directory number will overwrite old data in said directory.
 - `pipeline.py` script loads a single `json` file from `jsonpath` variable, preprocesses it, loads a model which then predicts the final label.
 - `utils.py` contains various complementary functions such as `loadFile` and others, along with visualisation functions.
 - `visualisation.py` is a standalone script which generates PCA, LDA, t-SNE graphs and a pairplot showcasing label correlations